PBCLOUD/glooko-riskassessment-claude-railway/README.md

 ⚠️ **This app handles sensitive cybersecurity risk data**

 - Do not expose to public internet without authentication
-- Use HTTPS in production (Railway/Render provide this)
+- Use HTTPS in production (Railway provides this)
 - Regularly backup the database
 - Check with Security Officer before cloud deployment